reginaldoMorais/react-conditional-components-renderer/README.md

-# React Render Conditional Components
+# React: Conditional Components Renderer

 This library brings React components to render or not children by conditional situations.